 Hospitalization costs, medical costs, rehabilitation costs, physical therapy, vocational training and prosthetic device costs are just a few of the expenses faced by amputee victims.
 Amputation victims, whose injury was caused by the fault of another, should seek compensation for injuries from responsible parties.

 If you have suffered an amputation injury, the accident lawyers in Gwinnett County which form the team at Scholle Law can help.
-For over two decades, we have represented Georgia individuals and families seeking justice and financial compensation for very serious injuries.
+For over two decades, we have represented many individuals and families seeking justice and financial compensation for very serious injuries.